Confidential Inference via Ternary Model Partitioning: System Design

-In summary, service users can leverage our \textsf{Neural Network Assessment Framework} to analyze their deep learning models before deployment and automatically determine the optimal \textsf{FrontNet}/\textsf{BackNet} partitioning.
-Thus, we can satisfy the \emph{Security Principle II} to mitigate explicit information disclosure in IRs.
+In summary, users can leverage our \maf{} to analyze their deep learning models before deployment and automatically determine the secure \emph{FrontNet}/\emph{BackNet} partitioning.
+We can ensure that there would be no explicit information leakages in \acp{IR}.